 Update December 10th 2017

-The Government are pushing for more transparency and community involvement in Planning and other local issues so why won’t Bradford Council explain why they continue to target excessive housing numbers?
-In a response to a question we put to them, they say that the Government is encouraging Councils to reverse the trend of insufficient levels of house building and that Bradford, unlike some other Councils, do at least have a plan.
-Whilst both those facts are true, it doesn’t mean the numbers are right.
-The Council also said they are trying to minimize the use of Green Belt land; absolutely nothing that we have seen in the plan supports this claim, in fact there is much evidence to the contrary.
-The very fact that the plan moves from a position of zero to 11,000 houses on the Green Belt gives a clue!
-See below for more info.
+The Government are pushing for more transparency and community involvement in Planning and other local issues so why won’t Bradford Council explain why they continue to target excessive housing numbers? (see update comment above) The Council also said they are trying to minimize the use of Green Belt land; absolutely nothing that we have seen in the plan supports this claim, in fact there is much evidence to the contrary.
+The very fact that the plan moves from a position of zero to 11,000 houses on the Bradford Area Green Belt gives a clue!

 The threat of a Link Road through the Tong Valley is our greatest fear; it was clear from the Core Strategy examination and report that such a road would start at the Drighlington by-pass roundabout on Westgate Hill and cut right through the heartland of the Tong Valley to a destination somewhere between Thornbury Interchange and Dawson’s Corner and lead to justification of further green belt reduction intended for both housing and industrial usage. (see the document link below) This apparently is to be funded by the West Yorkshire Plus Transport Fund but it has proved impossible to obtain any details about it.
 The entire ‘Holmewood Urban Extension’ (ie building on the Tong Valley) appears to depend on it – but no information has been forthcoming other than its potential existence.
-How can Bradford’s Development Plan be described as sound when such a situation exists?
-Meanwhile Bradford Council has published this plan produced by ‘Planning Consultants’ which indicates land in the Tong Valley that ‘Strategic Land Developers’ have a ‘Controlling Interest ‘ in.
-But no route for a road is evident,.
+How can Bradford’s Development Plan be described as sound when such a situation exists - no route for a road is evident.
 Strangely, the allocated land in the document goes well beyond the 2100 houses originally destined for the Tong Valley Green Belt (and included in the 42100 total target) and by simple maths is now capable of accommodating 3650 houses at the same density and that is without the further development alluded to in the document below.

 An unbiased observer would be forgiven for feeling that the proposed Tong Valley development, using justifications of improving the lot of the existing Holmewood residents and providing affordable housing, is disingenuous and has more to do with fulfilling the aspirations of the major developers.
 The document lodged with Bradford Council Plan and therefore in the public domain makes interesting reading